oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

-                      DEFAULT 'NO'          "finaud" module decision next_finaud_decision  ENUM('YES', 'NO')     tell if the next node state results in DEFAULT 'NO'          a "finaud" module decision
+                      DEFAULT 'NO'          "finaud" module decision next_finaud_decision  ENUM('YES', 'NO')     tell if the next node state results in DEFAULT 'NO'          a "finaud" module decision state_num             INT                   corresponding state number (usefull
+                                            with the SQL "ORDER" query)
+switch                VARCHAR(50)           name of the switch cpu                   INT UNSIGNED          global cluster cpu number cpuset                INT UNSIGNED          field used with the
+                                            CPUSET_RESOURCE_PROPERTY_DB_FIELD_
+besteffort            ENUM('YES','NO')      accept or not besteffort jobs deploy                ENUM('YES','NO')      specify if the resource is dployable expiry_date           INT UNSIGNED          field used for the desktop computing
+                                            feature
+desktop_computing     ENUM('YES','NO')      tell if it is a desktop computing
+                                            resource (with an agent)
+last_job_date         INT UNSIGNED          store the date when the resource
+                                            was used for the last time
+cm_availability       INT UNSIGNED          used with compute mode features to
+                                            know if an Absent resource can be switch on
 ====================  ====================  =======================================

 :Primary key: resource_id